M-Jafarkhani/Multimodal-Emotion-Recognition/README.md

 -   **Tensor Fusion**:

     -   Employs Tensor Fusion to capture intra- and inter-modal interactions.
-    -   Achieved significant performance improvement over Early and Late Fusion techniques.
+    -   Achieved relatively the same performance as Early and Late Fusion techniques.
 -   **Low-Rank Tensor Fusion**:

     -   A more efficient variant of Tensor Fusion that projects features into a low-rank tensor space.
-    -   Sacrificed some accuracy for computational efficiency.
+    -   Much more efficient than Tensor Fusion, with the same accuracy.
--   **Multimodal Factorization Model (MFM)**:
+-   **Multimodal Factorization Model**:

     -   Separates representations into shared multimodal factors and modality-specific generative factors.
     -   Incorporates modality-specific decoders to reconstruct inputs.
     -   Suffered from overfitting, leading to a discrepancy between training and test accuracies.
--   **Multimodal Cyclic Translation Network (MCTN)**:
+-   **Multimodal Cyclic Translation Network**:

     -   Uses cyclic translation between modalities to create robust joint representations.
     -   Captures shared and complementary information across modalities effectively.
+    -   The most parameter-efficient model
+    -   Acceptable accurarcy on MOSI but performed poorly on MOSEI

 -   **Multimodal Transformer (MulT)**:

     -   Utilizes a crossmodal attention mechanism to dynamically fuse information across time steps.